Rationale

 When you use Hyperspell’s SDK on a backend, you will use your secret API key to authenticate your app, and you can query a specific’s user data by simply passing the user’s ID.

-To prevent this, we can share a secret with Clerk that is only known to your app and not used in your frontend.
+We can share a secret with Clerk that is only known to your app and not used in your frontend.
 Clerk will use that secret to cryptographically sign a JWT that you can pass in to your Hyperspell backend.

 The Hyperspell backend will then be able to verify that JWT was signed with your app’s secret and extract the user’s ID from it.